adhyh/homebridge-vwconnectid/README.md

 First, you need a working Homebridge installation.

-Once you have that working, edit `~/.homebridge/config.json` and add a new accessory:
+Once you have that working, edit `~/.homebridge/config.json` and add the following code block to the "platforms" section:

 ```
-"accessories": [
-    ...
     {
             "name": "We Connect ID",
             "platform": "WeConnectID",